+Figure 8 – The number of Pages using Facebook Live for news has steadily increased from January - September, 2016.
+(Source: SocialBakers)

-8Apart from social media that use popularity to select what you want to see, such as Youtube, Facebook, Periscoop, there are less known startups in this area working on streaming to fans such as YouNow and Fancred.
+Apart from social media that use popularity to select what you want to see, such as Youtube, Facebook, Periscoop, there are less known startups in this area working on streaming to fans such as YouNow and Fancred.
 YouNow is a product that fuses the experience of broadcasting, gaming, performing and social networking, giving direct power to the people and enabling them to discover and create new kinds of interactive content in real-time.
 The viewer can send virtual gifts or tokens of affection/rejection but then will have to pay.
 Fancred is a sports-centric social network that offers live streaming and gamification features as well as news and scores, making it a one-stop shop for fans.
 A specific area in this field is camera auto direct (automatic compositing), with currently only off-line applications: the Graava camera summarizes an event as a shorter video.
 It is an action cam that records an entire event and allows you to extract a clip of a certain length automatically.
 Muvee software automatically summarizes videos into a short clip.
 Google Auto Awesome makes clips automatically from a set of videos.
 We hope to implement similar technologies for live use.

 Recently the FIFA has acknowledged that the use of Electronic Player Tracking Systems (EPTS) systems in football games will be allowed under certain conditions.
 Similar developments have occurred last year in the US at the NFL.
 The real time available data coming from EPTS systems is more comprehensive and more accurate than tracking systems that are based on for instance GPS or video.
 The data is needed to enhance the TV viewing experience.
 In the US, sports TV watchers are using second screen apps more and more.
 New digital media such as Facebook, YouTube, Twitter and so on, are providing platforms to offer sports content in order to engage fans to the game.
 In addition more and more statistics are required to improve the quality of fantasy games and betting applications.
 Therefore it is expected that the sports leagues around the globe will look for better ways to generate content, such as statistics.
 The NFL in the US and the AFL in Australia already started to implement EPTS systems and the soccer leagues are expected to follow this example.
 This will offer the manufacturers of tracking systems such as Inmotio a great opportunity to enter this relatively new market.
 There are few companies able to provide real time EPTS solutions that are proven technology.